-Section 4.2 of the SFP Evaluation Guidance Report provides criteria for evaluating the non-structural aspects of the SFP, such as piping connections, fuel gates, and anti-siphoning devices, as well as SFP sloshing and heat up and boil-off of SFP water inventory.
-Additionally, page 4-11 of the SFP Evaluation Guidance Report provides a summary of the pertinent SFP non-structural parameters important to the methodology described in Section 4.2.
+Section 4.2 of the SFP Evaluation Guidance Report provides criteria for evaluating the non-structural aspects of the SFP, such as piping connections, fuel gates, and anti-siphoning devices, as well as SFP sloshing and heat-up and boil-off of SFP water inventory.
+Additionally, pages 4-11 of the SFP Evaluation Guidance Report provide a summary of the pertinent SFP non-structural parameters important to the methodology described in Section 4.2.

-The licensee stated that it followed the SFP non-structural evaluation approach presented in the guidance report and provided site-specific data to confirm its applicability.
-The staff reviewed the non-structural information provided, which included Callaway's site-specific attributes, against the criteria described in the SFP Evaluation Guidance Report, and confirmed that the methods and conclusions are applicable to the Callaway site.
+The licensee provided a table in its letter dated December 28, 2017, demonstrating that it followed the SFP non-structural evaluation approach presented in the guidance report and provided site-specific data to confirm its applicability.
+The staff reviewed the non-structural information provided, which included Columbia's site-specific attributes, against the criteria described in the SFP Evaluation Guidance Report, and confirmed that the methods and conclusions are applicable to the Columbia site.
 Therefore, the staff concludes that the licensee adequately evaluated the non-structural considerations for SSCs whose failure could lead to potential drain-down of the SFP due to a seismic event.
 Further, the staff concludes that the licensee demonstrated that a potential drain-down of the SFP as a result of the reevaluated seismic hazard is unlikely.